Residence Hall Community Living Standards – Guidelines for Residence Hall Regulations

 These items are not to be used/worn in the Residence Halls.
 Student is responsible for cost of any damage caused by violating this policy.
 Football (except Flag) and any type of boxing is prohibited on Dormitory Corporation property.

 Any activity, which in the opinion of the Residence Hall staff has the potential of injury or damage, is prohibited.
-Hover boards are not allowed in the Residence Halls or in the Residence Hall Quad.
+Hover boards are not allowed, per State Fire Code, in the Residence Halls or in the Residence Hall Quad.
 Any student who arrived on campus with a Hover Board must remove it from the Residence Halls/Quad.
 Students may contact the Residence Life Office to arrange for temporary storage.

 Individuals are liable for loss or damage to their personal property, except where legal negligence of others applies.
 Therefore, all residents are encouraged to be certain that arrangements have been made for desired insurance protection.
 Residence Hall students have been pre-enrolled in a personal property insurance policy.
 To file a claim please visit the MVCC housing website for instructions.